Samsung/tizen-docs/docs/application/tizen-studio/release-notes/4-6-release-notes.md

   - Visual Studio Code Extension for Tizen is now supported on MacOS Monterey
 - Multi App and Hybrid App support
-  - Added the following Multi app and Hybrid App support in CLI(TZ), VS and VSCode extension for Tizen **Multi App**
+  - Added the following Multi app and Hybrid App support in CLI(TZ), VS and VSCode extension for Tizen

+  **Multi App**
-  Developers can now have multiple dependant applications in a single workspace and perform all App life cycle events like app creation, bulding, packaging, installing and tetsing.
+  Developers can now have multiple dependant applications in a single workspace and perform all App life cycle events like App creation, building, packaging, installing and testing.
     - native + native
     - web + web
     - dotnet + dotnet

   **Hybrid App**
-  Developers can now have multiple dependant applications **of different types** in a single workspace and perform all App life cycle events like app creation, bulding, packaging, installing and tetsing.
+  Developers can now have multiple dependant applications **of different types** in a single workspace and perform all App life cycle events like app creation, building, packaging, installing and testing.
     - web(main)+native service app(sub)
     - web(main)+dotnet(sub)
     - dotnet(main)+native(sub)